LIZ DEVELOPS EFFECTIVE BRANDING AND POLICING STRATEGIES FOR CLIENTS AND HANDLES CLIENTS’ IP MATTERS IN TRANSACTIONS.

-- Obtained takedowns of numerous mobile apps, websites, and social media and email accounts that infringed copyright or trademark rights of food and beverage, health care, hospitality and retail store clients.
+- Obtained takedowns of numerous social media and email accounts, mobile apps, and websites, and that infringed copyright or trademark rights of food and beverage, health care, hospitality, and retail store clients.

 - Arabica Funding v.
 Blue Caribou Café (W.D.
 Mich.) (obtained consent judgment requiring defendant to change name and logo).

 - Mayo Foundation for Medical Education and Research v.
 Mark Taheri (C.D.
 Calif.) (obtained consent judgment requiring defendant to change its MAYO DENTAL name).

 - Southeast Clinical Nutrition Centers, Inc. v.
 Mayo Clinic (N.D.
 Ga.) (obtained dismissal of trademark infringement complaint including court’s denial of any chance by plaintiff to file an amended complaint).

 - Radisson Hotels International, Inc. v.
 Radisson Travels (obtained domain name from cybersquatter in Uniform Dispute Resolution Policy proceeding).

 - Edwards Lifesciences Corp. v.
 VigiLanz Corp.
 (TTAB published decision) (won dismissal of trademark opposition proceeding after trial).